OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 ###Web app

 The minimal version of a compliant web app is a static HTML webpage.
 The page can be hosted any web server, or web hosting service, such as [Microsoft Azure](../publish/host-an-office-add-in-on-microsoft-azure.md).
-It is responsibility of the Add-in developer to host their web app on their service of choice.
+You can host your web app on the service that you choose.

 The most basic Office Add-in consists of a static HTML page that is displayed inside an Office application, but doesn't interact with either the Office document or any other Internet resource.
-However, because it is a web application, you can use any technologies, both client and server side, that your hosting provider supports (e.g. ASP.net, PHP, Node.js, etc.).Then to interact with Office clients and documents your can use Office.js wich is a [JavaScript API](../../docs/develop/understanding-the-javascript-api-for-office.md) that we provide to you.
+However, because it is a web application, you can use any technologies, both client and server side, that your hosting provider supports (such as ASP.net, PHP, or Node.js).
+To interact with Office clients and documents, you can use the office.js [JavaScript API](../../docs/develop/understanding-the-javascript-api-for-office.md) that we provide.

 **Components of a Hello World Office Add-in**